jamiedidthis/quartz/content/books/The Dawn of Everything.md

 - Adopting either Hobbes or Rousseau as an origin myth is like having a Garden of Eden, there was once some “original state” more natural than the rest.
 A false premise, a false binary.
 * “Inequality” is almost a fatalistic acceptance, some condition that can only be tweaked instead of ended (kings or governments can be overthrown, a vague notion cannot).
 * This different view of the past is basically [[notes/science fiction futures|science fictional behavior]].
-* Seasonal variations of social structure (reminds me of seasonal gender in [[The Left Hand of Darkness]]
+* Seasonal variations of social structure (reminds me of seasonal gender in [[books/the left hand of darkness]]
 * Schismogenesis
 * Also seasonal flooding with flood retreat farming, cf. [[notes/seasonal time]],
-* When we tell these stories of losses of primordial innocence, women get written out of the picture, cf. [[The Carrier Bag Theory of Fiction]].
+* When we tell these stories of losses of primordial innocence, women get written out of the picture, cf. [[notes/carrier bag theory of fiction]].
 * History’s first city dwellers did not always leave a harsh footprint on the environment, or on each other
 * I was keeping an eye out for Alfred Kroeber’s work (it’s there, first referenced on page 199, the 378!), but they do me one further and cite [[Ursula K. Le Guin|Le Guin]] herself, specifically ‘The Ones Who Walk Away from Omelas’.